-+ My Epic Showdown with a Parade Balloon
++ The Pro Football Hall of Fame Festival and My Epic Showdown with a Parade Balloon

 ~ These energy balls are filled with protein and whole grains to keep you full and power you through whatever the day might hold!
 Our Crunchy Granola Snack Bites are easy no-bakes that freeze beautifully for busy days.
 They’re crunchy, chewy and satisfyingly delicious!
 Perfect for snacking or breakfast on the run! ~

 This Recipe Is: • Ready in 30 Minutes or Less • Freezable • Make Ahead • Vegetarian •

 When I got the chance to participate in some of the headliner events of this year’s Pro Football Hall of Fame Festival, I had no idea how it all would end …

 … in a showdown battle of determination …